Get lost first and then find your destination, you get a completely different perspective of life; if not get lost now, then when? -Anonymous

 This is the reason that Thomas Alva Edison, one of the most prolific inventors, held a total of 1,093 U.S. patents in his lifetime.

-Take an example of Richard Branson, a magazine producer, who originated the idea of renting boeing and later started the airlines industry along with a series of other successful companies.
+One of my favorite and inspiration person, Richard Branson, a magazine producer, who originated the idea of renting Boeing and later started the airlines industry along with a series of other successful companies.

 He was a best selling author, painter, a gifted journalist at age 20, he became a member of parliament in the UK, subsequently, he became prime minister two times, and served his people.